sozercan/aikit/website/docs/intro.md

 slug: /
 ---

-AIKit is a one-stop shop to quickly get started to host, deploy, build and fine-tune large language models (LLMs).
+AIKit is a comprehensive platform to quickly get started to host, deploy, build and fine-tune large language models (LLMs).

 AIKit offers two main capabilities: